-Place sweet potatoes in tray.
-Drizzle over olive oil, and season with salt.
-Place in oven for 1 hour until soft.
+Place the sweet potatoes on a baking tray.
+Drizzle over some olive oil and season with salt.
+Place in the oven for 1 hour until soft.

 Once firm, mould the mixture into cakes.
-Dip the cakes in plain flour, then beaten egg, and then breadcrumbs.
+Dip the cakes in plain flour followed by beaten egg and then breadcrumbs.
 Arrange the cakes on a baking tray.
-Drizzle olive oil on top, and sprinkle on some salt.
+Drizzle olive oil on top and sprinkle on some salt.
 Place in the oven for 30-40 minutes until golden.

-Get on your crushed peas.
-Boil your peas, drain, and then add a handful of chopped mint, the juice of a lemon, olive oil, salt and pepper.
-Mush together.
+Boil your peas and drain.
+Add a handful of chopped mint, the juice of a lemon, olive oil, salt and pepper.
+Mash together.

-Serve the cakes on top of the crushed peas, sprinkle over some lemon juice and enjoy!!
+Serve the fish cakes on top of the crushed peas, sprinkle over some lemon juice and enjoy!!